zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+Um...

+**UB:**

+Long ago, in a 1995 book, I defined it as:
+>*The amplification of the essential and the elimination of the irrelevant.*

+**UB:**

+I agree.

+**JOHN:**

+I moved the preceeding 3 comments down so that they don't interrupt my thoughts on abstraction; you may want to revise them and/or combine with the comment below.
+You can delete this comment.

+**UB:**

 	addSongToLibrary(String title, String[] authors, int durationInSeconds);

 This seems like a very nice abstraction to me, and I cannot imagine how a comment might improve it.

+**JOHN:**

+Sometimes the signature of a method (names and types of the method, its arguments, and its return value) contains all the information needed to use it, but this is pretty rare.
+Just skim through the documentation for your favorite library package: in how many cases could you understand how to use a method with only its signature?
+Even in the `addSongToLibrary` example above more information is needed:
+* Is there any expected format for an author string, such as "LastName, FirstName"?
+* Are the authors expected to be in alphabetical order?
+If not, is the order significant in some other way?
+* What happens if there is already a song in the library with the given title?
+Is it replaced with the new one, or will the library keep multiple songs with the same title?
+* How is the library stored (e.g. is it entirely in memory? saved on disk?)?
+  This information may have been documented somewhere else, such as the overall class documentation, in which case it wouldn't be needed here.

 **JOHN:**